mellor-lab/mellor-lab.github.io/book/contents/projects/genetic-schizophrenia.md

 It is a type of psychosis including positive and negative symptoms and is generally not diagnosed until the late teens/early 20s.
 Psychotherapy and some medications are available as a treatment, but they are not always effective.

-Environmental and genetic underlying causes have been identified, and a research from  SCHEMA Consortium pinpointed 10 individual genes that are ultra-high risk factor, 4 of these being associated with synaptic Ca2+ regulation and plasticity.
+Environmental and genetic underlying causes have been identified, and a research from  SCHEMA Consortium pinpointed 10 individual genes that are ultra-high risk factor, 4 of these being associated with synaptic Calcium regulation and plasticity.

 ### Aim: